rhpit/paws/doc/install.rst

 Fedora
 ++++++

-Replace version from repo url to match with your Fedora version.
+Replace version from repo url to match with your Fedora version or just use copr that does it automatically for you:

 .. code-block:: bash